Herrie82/awesome-floss-mobile/README.md

 * **F** | [Maps](https://f-droid.org/en/packages/com.github.axet.maps/) - F-Droid fork of Maps.ME.
 It's a fast and easy tool, but no hiking tools, and rudimentary routing.
 * **F** | [Simple Calendar](https://f-droid.org/en/packages/com.simplemobiletools.calendar/) - A more simple solution to LineageOS and it's default app.
 Works well for events and has reminders.

-## Android Apps
+### Nice Apps

 Tertiary apps.
-Would be nice to have, Although many of these apps are a necessity for some readers.
+Nice to have, but not required for basic operations

 * **F** | [Feeder](https://f-droid.org/en/packages/com.nononsenseapps.feeder/) - No frills RSS feed reader.
 * **F** | [Flym](https://f-droid.org/en/packages/net.frju.flym/) - A modern RSS feed reader.